ruben1191018/cogsi-1190914-1191018-1191042/ca3/README.md

 to validate that the VM setup and dependency installations were successful, we performed a series of commands:

 Start the VM - We used the command below to boot up the VM with all configurations and provisions specified in the Vagrantfile.

     vagrant up

 Connect to the VM - After the VM was running, we connected to it using SSH with the following command:

     vagrant ssh

 Verify Installed Dependencies - Once inside the VM, we ran specific version commands to confirm that each required dependency was correctly installed:

     git --version
     java -version
     gradle -v
     mvn -version

-### Clone your group’s repository inside the VM
+### Clone group’s repository inside the VM

 After inside the machine, we cloned the repo using the following command:
     git clone https://github.com/ruben1191018/cogsi-1190914-1191018-1191042.git

-### Interact with both applications from your host machine
+### Interact with both applications from the host machine

 Both Building Rest Services with Spring project and Chat Application need to have the ports open to work So we need to forward ports to expose the VM's network